rd-naveen/Anki-Edge-Extension/README.md

 # Anki-Edge-Extension
-A Simple Anki Flash Card Creator Extension for Local Deployments

-Creatd this Simple edge extension to make the fash card creations easy from the browser,Some example scenarios, but not limited to.
+Creatd this Simple edge extension to make the fash card creations easy from the browser, Some example scenarios, but not limited to.
 * `Want to create a flashcard for important facts found on the internet articles/blogs?`

 ### Disclaimer:
-* No Security features/functions used in these code.
-Please implement other controlls before using in the production.
+* No Security features used in these code.
+Please implement other security controlls before using in the production.
 * Some of the functions are not working as indended, but kept them for further implementations.

 ### Components:
 * Edge extension
 * Backend python server to handle and create anki flashcards using the edge extention shared data.
 * Anki local deployment
 * AnkiConnect Add-on

+### How Does It Work?:
+Using the Browser extension,
+1) The user can select the text(which becomes the answer) they want to create the Flashcard.
+2) User should provider the question to the flashcard and optional Tags in the pop-up window.
+3) After submiting the data, the details are sent to the local python server (it can also be a remote host), where the data received from the user machine is processed and deck and flashcards are created.

+Note: If there is any error's raised during the Flashcards creation, then these errors only recorded in the python server, No feedback is given to the enduser.

 ### Usage Instructions: